The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 This is very, very troubling, of course, because the situation in Ukraine is massively bad.

-The Russians are beaten the hell out of them.
+The Russians are beating the hell out of them.

-Citing low munition stockpiles of Pentagon is urging weapon contractors to accelerate missile production, doubling or even quadrupling production rates to prepare for possible war with China.
+Citing low munition stockpiles, the Pentagon is urging weapon contractors to accelerate missile production, doubling or even quadrupling production rates to prepare for possible war with China.

 Not that we haven't been for long standing.

-Namely, it helps to boost production rate for twelve types of missiles it wants on hand, include patriot interceptors, bad interceptors, joint air service, standoff missiles, and the light.
+Namely, it helps to boost production rate for 12 types of missiles it wants on hand, including Patriot interceptors, BAD interceptors, joint air service standoff missiles, and the like.

 Yeah, well, good luck with that.